Elliot Macnaghten

-Elliot Macnaghten (1807–1888) J.P., also known as also known as Elliot Workman-Macnaghten, was a British official of the East India Company.
+Elliot Macnaghten (1807–1888) J.P, also known as Elliot Workman-Macnaghten, was a British official of the East India Company.
 He was its Chairman in 1855.

 He was later a Member of the Supreme Court in Calcutta and Vice President of the India Council.

 Personal background

-Macnaghten was the son of Sir Francis Workman-Macnaghten, knt. (later Sir Francis Workman-Macnaghten, 1st Baronet) of Bushmills House (1836), in the county of Antrim; and was brother to Sir William Hay Macnaghten, 1st Baronet (1840) and Sir Edmund Charles Workman-Macnaghten, 2nd Baronet (1836) of Bushmills House.
+Macnaghten was the son of Sir Francis Workman-Macnaghten of Bushmills House (1836), in the county of Antrim; and was brother to Sir William Hay Macnaghten, 1st Baronet (1840) and Sir Edmund Charles Workman-Macnaghten, 2nd Baronet of Bushmills House, a barrister, a master in chancery in Bengal.
 He was educated at Rugby School.

 Macnaghten was a J.P.
 He lived at Ovingdean House, Sussex.

 Career

 Macnaghten was a member of the Supreme Court in Calcutta and was one of the original members of the India Council in 1858 and Vice President in 1866.

 He was elected a Director of the Court of the East India Company in 1842 and in 1855 was Chairman.